MikeQuinton/mikequinton.github.io/content/english/post/start-the-journey.md

   - cloud
 ---

-For a while now I've been sitting on the idea of starting a blog to go over anything I learn, want to share, fail on and most imporantly to showcase my projects to the wider audience.
+For a while now, I've been contemplating the idea of starting a blog to document anything I learn, want to share, fail at, and most importantly, to showcase my projects to a wider audience.

-The blog itself will be dedicated mostly to the technical troubles in the world but you may see the occasional sprinkle of other hobbies dotted around.
-Brazilian Jiu jitsu being one of them.
+The blog itself will be primarily dedicated to technical topics, although you may occasionally find mentions of other hobbies, such as Brazilian Jiu-Jitsu.

-Overall, I plan to treat this as place to talk about my journey from an Infrastructure Engineer through to understanding and stepping into the DevOps world.
+Overall, I plan to treat this as a place to discuss my journey from being an Infrastructure Engineer to understanding and stepping into the DevOps world.

-My steps into the pain and experience of starting a blog and bring it to life:
+Here are the steps I've taken in the challenging yet rewarding process of starting and bringing a blog to life:

-- Go through various blogs and articles talking about static site generators
+- I explored various blogs and articles discussing static site generators.
-- Tried Pelican but decided on Hugo, overall just seemed nicer to work with
+- Tried Pelican but ultimately decided on Hugo; it just seemed more user-friendly.
-- Used various themes but settled on anatole
+- Experimented with various themes but settled on Anatole.
-- Ran a local hugo server and customise the configs for myself
+- Ran a local Hugo server and customized the configs to suit my needs.
-- Done various commits to repository whilst trying to figure out what I am doing
+- Made various commits to the repository while trying to figure out what I'm doing.
-- Configure github actions to deploy the hugo blog
+- Configured GitHub Actions to deploy the Hugo blog.
-- Loaded "mikequinton.github.io", enjoyed the work and relaxed
+- Finally, I loaded "mikequinton.github.io," enjoyed the work, and relaxed.